yorek/document-vector-pipeline/README.md

     1. Click on the `Storage Browser` blade
     1. Click on `Blob containers` and then the `documents` folder.
     1. Click the `Upload` button in the toolbar, and then drag or browse to a document.
-    1. Check the event stream, and your Cosmos DB account.
-The document should be processed and ingested into the `doc_search_container` container of the `semantic_search_db` database in this account.
+    1. Check the event stream, and your Azure SQL database account.
+The document should be processed and ingested into a `document` table.

 1. Query data

-    Build an intelligent, context-aware application using the searchable data in your Cosmos DB account.
-See the [documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search) for details.
+    Build an intelligent, context-aware application using the searchable data in your Azure SQL database account.
+See the [documentation](https://github.com/Azure-Samples/azure-sql-db-vector-search) for details.

     Good luck!